Kitchen Cabinet Buying Tips

 The NKBA says, “Kitchen cabinet choices have become hotly debated as the options have grown.
 This is true whether for a kitchen, bathroom, library, family room, bedroom, basement, wine cellar, closet, or any space in a home.
 A major impetus has been the realization that kitchen cabinets can add an important aesthetic cache to the kitchen, thanks to the wider variety of styles, materials, trims, hardware and pulls available.
 They’ve become part of the jewelry of a house – what makes a house a home.
 We’re putting in an inordinate number of cabinets in all rooms these days, even in window seats because they increase space.
 But how much you pay for all your cabinets can vary greatly.”

-Here’s Linda’s take on what to look for when you’re selecting kitchen cabinetry.
+Here’s Gail’s take on what to look for when you’re selecting kitchen cabinetry.

 What’s the difference between semi-custom and luxury custom cabinetry?